 The Women’s Ministry Regional Advisors are women just like you that CDM has trained Biblically and theologically as experts in ministering to women.
 In addition to serving in their church’s women’s ministry, they work with leadership teams in churches, in presbyteries and with CDM to develop training opportunities, materials, and programs for women.
 Because they are spread across the country, there is one in your region.
 She would love to be a resource to the women in your church.
 Find her contact information below.

 Presbyteries: Northern California, Pacific, Pacific Northwest, South Coast, Western Canada

-Presbyteries: Heartland, Houston Metro, Iowa, North Texas, Platte Valley, Rocky Mountain, South Texas, Southwest
+Presbyteries: Arizona, Heartland, Hills & Plains, Houston Metro, Iowa, North Texas, Platte Valley, Rio Grande, Rocky Mountain, South Texas

 Presbyteries: Central Indiana, Chicago Metro, Columbus Metro, Great Lakes, Illiana, Missouri, Nashville, Northern Illinois, Ohio, Ohio Valley, Siouxlands, Tennessee Valley, Wisconsin

 Presbyteries: Covenant, Grace, Mississippi Valley, Southern Louisiana

 Presbyteries: Central Florida, Gulfstream, North Florida, South Florida, Southwest Florida, Suncoast Florida

 Presbyteries: Blue Ridge, Calvary, Catawba Valley, Central Carolina, Eastern Carolina, Fellowship, James River, Lowcountry, New River, Palmetto, Pee Dee, Piedmont Triad, Tidewater, Western Carolina, Westminster